dragonfly-xyz/useful-solidity-patterns/patterns/bitmap-nonces/README.md

 - [📜 Example Code](./TransferRelay.sol)
 - [🐞 Tests](../../test/TransferRelay.t.sol)

 What do filling a stop-loss order, executing a governance proposal, or meta transactions have in common?
 They're all operations meant to be consumed once and only once.
-This guarantee needs to be enforced on-chain to prevent replay attacks.
-To do this, many protocols will derive some unique identifier from the operation's parameters, then map that identifier to a storage slot dedicated to that operation which holds a status flag.
+You'll find these kinds of operations across many major protocols.
+This single-use guarantee needs to be enforced on-chain to prevent replay attacks.
+To do this, many protocols will derive some unique identifier (nonce) for the operation then map that identifier to a storage slot dedicated to that operation which holds a status flag indicating whether its been consumed or not.

-## Naive Approach
+## The Naive Approach

-Take the following example of a protocol that executes off-chain signed messages to transfer (compliant) ERC20 tokens on behalf of the signer after a given time:
+Take the following example of a contract that executes off-chain signed messages to transfer (compliant) ERC20 tokens on behalf of the signer after a given time:

 ```solidity
 contract TransferRelay {